Over 40,000 people attend Bellinzona carnival

 This content was published on

-Former FIFA President Sepp Blatter and former UEFA President and FIFA Vice President Michel Platini appeared in court in Switzerland on Monday accused of fraud - 2-1/2 years after they were cleared.
+Former FIFA President Sepp Blatter and former UEFA President Michel Platini appeared in court in Switzerland on Monday accused of fraud - 2.5 years after they were cleared.

 Group seeks home for historic Battle of Murten panorama painting